scipy-conference/scipy-conference/manual/mailings/plotting_contest_announcement.rst

   used during the course of research, rather than merely being hypothetical.

-* Scipy reserves the right to display any and all entries, whether prize-winning or not, at the conference, use in any materials or on its website, with attribution to the original author(s).
+* SciPy reserves the right to display any and all entries, whether prize-winning or not, at the conference, use in any materials or on its website, with attribution to the original author(s).